 Hidropark , Mallorca

-Another cool place to be on a hot day is out at sea.
-There are so many boat trips on the island, but pick one that offers snorkelling and swimming as part of the trip.
+There are so many boat trips in Mallorca, but pick one that offers snorkelling and swimming as part of the trip.

 The deeper water will be even cooler and clearer than you will find off the beaches, and less busy too.
 This is one of my absolute favourite things to do in Mallorca.